ml-jku/L2M/README.md

 <sup>**4**</sup>UCL\
 <sup>**5**</sup>Institute of Advanced Research in Artificial Intelligence (IARAI), Vienna, Austria

-This repository contains the source code for **"Learning to Modulate pre-trained Modesl in RL"** accepted at the [Reincarnating RL Workshop](https://reincarnating-rl.github.io/) at ICLR 2023.
+This repository contains the source code for **"Learning to Modulate pre-trained Models in RL"** accepted at the [Reincarnating RL Workshop](https://reincarnating-rl.github.io/) at ICLR 2023.
 The paper is available [here](https://arxiv.org/abs/2306.14884).

 ![Multi-domain Decision Transformer (MDDT)](./figures/mddt.png)